Dr. Kenneth Anthony

 Anthony, K. & O’Connor, E. (2022).
 Using stereographic images and primary sources to analyze the Civil War’s Atlanta Campaign.
 Trends and Issues in Social Studies28(1). https://fcss.org/images/downloads/usingstereographicimagesprimarysourcescivilwaratlantacampaign.pdf

-• PhD, Mississippi State University, Secondary Education-Social Studies, 2009
+• Ph.D., Secondary Education-Social Studies, Mississippi State University, 2009

-• MEd, Mississippi University for Women, Gifted Education, 1997
+• M. Ed., Gifted Education, Mississippi University for Women, 1997

-• BS, Mississippi University for Women, History, 1993
+• B.S., History, Mississippi University for Women, 1993